igorwolfs/RF-sdr/python/resampling/notes.md

 1. Insert N-1 zeros between each sample
 2. Run through low-pass filter with bandwidth of B=min(1/N, 1/D)
 3. Decimate signal by factor of D

+## Taps
+Filter taps are weights / coefficients used to define the filter.

+Number of filter-taps (N) indicates:
+- Amount of memory required to implement the filter.
+- Number of calcualtions required.
+- Number of filtering the filter can do.

+## Fractional_bw

+##